Glenn Stok studies self-awareness and emotional well-being. He writes about it to help his readers with social mindfulness.

 Then imagine what he would have answered based on how you knew him—imagine what you think he would have answered.

-My friend died with cancer without telling me he was dying, I am in denial, how do I find closure?
+Question: My friend died of cancer without telling me he was dying, I am in denial, how do I find closure?

 © 2011 Glenn Stok